get_next_actionable_page workflow

 Overview

 After comparisons complete, this tool returns the most important page that still has unresolved issues — ordered by backlink rank.
 Use it to iteratively fix pages in priority order: get next page → fix issues → log attempts → re-compare → repeat.
+Also returns an architecture block (shared_elements with behaviors and nav_items, routes, content_types, design_systems, component_styles) so you have full site context without extra tool calls.

 How It Works